higgi13425/rmrwr-book/_book/io103-protecting_phi.md

 It is CRITICAL to maintaining your credibility as a data analyst, as well as your access to medical data, that you take the necessary steps to protect PHI.
 This includes not sharing PHI, encrypting data, and using synthetic data when possible.

-## Not Sharing PHI
+## Protecting (Not Inadvertently Sharing) PHI

-One important step in protecting PHI is to not share it.
+The first important step in protecting PHI is to not share it.
 This means not sharing data that contains PHI, and not sharing code that contains PHI.
 This is especially important when backing up data to the cloud, or sharing data with collaborators.
-A very common way to back up data and collaborate on shared data is to establish a repository (repo) on GitHub.
+A very common way to back up data and collaborate on a shared project is to establish a repository (repo) on GitHub.

 It is important that you know how to use the `.gitignore` file to prevent PHI from being shared on GitHub.
 The `.gitignore` file is a text file that tells Git which files or folders to ignore in a project.
 The `.gitignore` file should be placed in the root directory of your project.
-You can include an R-specific `.gitignore` file when you create the repository on GitHub, or you can add it later.
+You can include an R-specific `.gitignore` file when you create the repository on GitHub (this is a dropdown on the Github page when creating a new repo), or you can add it later.

 You can create a `.gitignore` file by opening a text editor, and saving the file as `.gitignore`.
-You can then add the following lines to the file:
+For this example, you can then add the following lines to the file:

 - `*.csv`
 - `*.Rd`
 - `*.RData`
 - `data/`
 - `output/`

 These lines tell git to ignore the following kinds of files: